-Risa Cromer is a medical anthropologist and feminist science & technology scholar.
+Risa Cromer, PhD, is a medical anthropologist and feminist science & technology scholar.
 She completed her PhD in Cultural Anthropology at the Graduate Center of the City University of New York in June 2016 and currently serves as a fellow within Stanford’s Thinking Matters program.
 Her research focuses on reproductive and racial politics within bioethical controversies in the United States.
 While at Stanford, she plans to work on a book based on her doctoral research that examines the afterlives of frozen human embryos left over from IVF and banked for future use, from embryo adoption to stem cell research.
 She brings experience as qualitative specialist on clinical research teams at the Portland Veteran Affairs Health System (2013-2016), with whom she remains a collaborator on projects addressing the health care needs of veterans.

-Tara Diener received a Ph.D. in Anthropology and History from the University of Michigan in 2016 and a Graduate Certificate in Science, Technology, and Society in 2014.
+Tara Diener, PhD, received her Ph.D. in Anthropology and History from the University of Michigan in 2016 and a Graduate Certificate in Science, Technology, and Society in 2014.
 Prior to graduate studies at Michigan, she practiced as a Registered Nurse in obstetrics and pediatrics while earning an M.A. in Bioethics, Humanities, and Society from the Center for Ethics and Humanities in the Life Sciences (CEHLS) at Michigan State University.
 She has taught courses in creative non-fiction writing, medical, biological, and sociocultural anthropology, international and African studies, global health, political science, and the history of medicine in the US, Western Europe, and sub-Saharan Africa.
 She is an anthropologist and historian of medicine, maternal and infant health and mortality, global health (non)systems, and nursing ethics and practice.
 Her research combines archival and ethnographic methods, and her previous projects have focused on the United Kingdom and Sierra Leone.

 Anna Jabloner received her Ph.D. in Anthropology from the University of Chicago.
 Her research centers on the socio-cultural dimensions of techno-science from a feminist perspective, on race and gender in American science, and on the theories of nature that inform the expanding field of digital biology.
 Her dissertation work examined genomics as a culturally situated phenomenon of knowledge production and consumption.
 It tracked how genomics’ different applications are currently used in biomedicine, and imagined as useful as revolutionary infrastructure for health and the future.
 In prior research, Jabloner studied feminist epistemology, publishing a book on Donna Haraway’s approaches to race titled Implodierende Grenzen: ‘Race’ und Ethnizitaet in Donna Haraways Technowissenschaft (Passagen, 2005).
 Her participation in the study of team science (PI: Lee) at SCBE will extend her interest in the ethnographic analysis of local cultures of techno-science, and trace how social and collaborative processes shape the formation of knowledge.